neurohackademy/2018_materials/README.md

 ## Day 2
 ### <a id="bl9"></a>From interactive exploration to reproducible data science: Jupyter, Binder, Travis and friends
-An introduction to the Jupyter ecosystem and its applications.

 **Instructor**: Fernando Perez